Meet the 2024 Class of HRC Youth Ambassadors

 Phi (they/them) | Missouri

 Phi is a 18 year old Vietnamese and Indian American, neurodivergent, and queer student activist, artist, and organizer.
-With a passion for domestic and international affairs, Phi has worked on various political campaigns, led debate and civics programs at The Fremont Debate Academy, and founded the international activism nonprofit Redefine Z. As the President of their competitive speech team, Phi steps onto state and national stages, sharing stories, experiences, and rhetoric about their identity–a passion that won them a national championship.
+With a passion for domestic and international affairs, Phi has worked on various political campaigns, led debate and civics programs, and founded the international activism nonprofit Redefine Z. As the President of their competitive speech team, Phi steps onto state and national stages, sharing stories, experiences, and rhetoric about their identity–a passion that won them a national championship.
 Beyond competition, their speaking has been acknowledged by the city council, local politicians, Tri-city leaders, and even the Mayor.
 Working with LGBTQ+ groups like It Gets Better, they tell stories through art, workshops, and have been featured by 19th News and twitch streams.
 They even have two comics based off them!
 Phi’s own nonprofit, has rallied over 300 youth activists across 4 countries to spearhead rallies, storytelling galleries, donation drives, and even the largest mural on their school campus.
 Phi’s greatest joy is knowing that their story can help others.

 Lily (she/her) | Western Massachusetts